-These lines allow you to access the manager interface from your own computer (localhost) but not from elsewhere.
+This allows you to access the manager interface from your computer (localhost) only.

-• If Squid and your Apache Web server run on different computers, you need to add extra rules to allow access from the CGI script to Squid.
-Define an ACL for your server (replace WEB\SERVER\IP with the IP address of your Web server):
+• If Squid and the Apache Web server run on different computers, you need to add extra rules to allow access from the CGI script to Squid.
+Define an ACL for the server (replace WEB_SERVER_IP with the IP address of the Web server):

-acl webserver src WEB\SERVER\IP/255.255.255.255
+acl webserver src WEB_SERVER_IP/255.255.255.255

 Make sure the following rules are in the configuration file.
-Compared to the default configuration, only the rule in the middle is new.
-However, the sequence is important.
+Keep in mind that the order is important.

+'''

-http\access allow manager localhost
+http_access allow manager localhost

-http\access allow manager webserver http\access deny manager
+http access allow manager webserver

+'''

+http_access deny manager

 4. (Optional) Optionally, you can configure one or more passwords for cachemgr.cgi.
-This also allows access to more actions such as closing the cache remotely or viewing more information about the cache.
-For this, configure the options cache\mgr and cachemgr\passwd with one or more password for the manager and a list of allowed actions.
+This also gives you access to more actions such as closing the cache remotely or viewing more information about the cache.
+To enable access, configure the options cache_mgr and cachemgr_passwd with one or more password for the manager and a list of allowed actions.

-For example, to explicitly enable viewing the index page, the menu, 60-minute average of counters without authentication, to enable toggling offline mode using the password secretpassword, and to completely disable everything else, use the following configuration:
+The following example configuration enables viewing the index page, the menu, and 60minute average of counters without authentication.
+The configuration also enables toggling offline mode using the password secretpassword and to disable everything else.

+'''

+cache_mgr user

+cachemgr_passwd none index menu 60min

+cachemgr_passwd secretpassword offline_toggle

+cachemgr_passwd disable all

+'''

-cache\mgr user cachemgr\passwd none index menu 60min cachemgr\passwd secretpassword offline\toggle cachemgr\passwd disable all cache\mgr defines a user name. cache\mgr defines which actions are allowed using which password.
+cache_mgr defines a user name. cache_mgr defines which actions are allowed using which password.